-If the water damage was caused by something ongoing that occurred gradually, it will most likely not be covered (especially if it has to do with home maintenance, which is typically not covered.)
+If the water damage was caused by something ongoing that occurred gradually, it will most likely not be covered.
 So, let’s say that a pipe in your basement was slowly leaking or dripping and causes a good bit of damage to your walls.
 It will probably not be covered.

 The following will most likely not be covered: